dronesmith/Dronesmith-Cloud/forge_cloud.md

 The userAgent property contains information about the browser and operating system the user used when they last logged in. ipAddr contains the last used IP address.

 #### Query user(s) `GET /api/user/{id}?<querystring>`
 Find a user by a specific id. `id` is not required.
+Without a `sort` specifier, the order of users returned is not defined.

 Example: Get a list of all users who identify as developers.